nulib-ds/dsgn-106/3-primary-research-for-design-projects/3-appendix-a.md

 <big>_Written by: Stacy Benjamin, Kaara Kallen, and Michele Zugnoni_</big>

-To write and distribute your survey, first carefully read the information about surveys and sample populations in \[the DTC resource\].
+To write and distribute your survey, first carefully read the information about surveys and sample populations in this DTC resource.

 ## Set the groundwork